sudormroot/nextplayer-project/README.md

 No sound problem:
 Please do a google search with 'linux qt no sound' and fix the problem by installing extra libraries.

+## macOS
+Just drag the uncompressed app into anywhere of your macOS, such as the Application folder.

+# Usage
+All operation logic in this app is dragging, which means you can drag the local video files or program list (txt/m3u/m3u8) to the main window (not the program navigation window), and you can drag program item to favorite of the navigation window.

 # Motivations